rsvpsample-lab/dm-a-cin/replit.md

 # Wedding Invitation Website

 ## Overview
-This project is a full-stack JavaScript application for a wedding invitation website for Jirard Elmo & Toni Kaith, celebrating their wedding on January 27, 2026.
+This project is a full-stack JavaScript application for a wedding invitation website for Robel & Veronica, celebrating their wedding on January 20, 2026.
 It features a responsive, interactive, and modern design with multiple sections including hero, slideshow, invitation details, countdown, story, venue, RSVP, and more.
 The website aims to provide an elegant and engaging experience for wedding guests.
 Key capabilities include an interactive quiz game to reveal different invitation designs, background music with user interaction, and SEO optimization.

 ## User Preferences
 - Background music should play automatically when clicking "Open Invitation" with NO control buttons